City of Milwaukee Commercial Revitalization Grants Application

 Storefront Activation Grant

 The Storefront Activation Grant will make available a new business development incentive to commercial building owners and developers.
-This incentive will offer reimbursable grant funds up to $20 per square foot with a maximum grant in the amount of $50,000.
+This incentive will offer reimbursable grant funds up to $10 per square foot with a maximum grant in the amount of $25,000.
 The grant may not exceed 50% of the total eligible project costs.
+Maximum grant award amount may be increased for proposals involving the use of City-owned real estate.

 The Storefront Activation Grant cannot be combined with the Retail Investment Fund.